 Complex Numbers: Introduction, Real and Imaginary Numbers, The Algebra of Complex numbers, Complex Number Operation, Polar form of the complex number.
 Matrices and determinants: Matrices and system of linear Equations, Operations with Matrices, Determinant of a Square Matrix, Inverse of a Square Matrix, Applications of Matrices and Determinants.
 Vectors: Vectors and Scalars, Vector Algebra, lineally independence and linearly independence, Vector Fields, Dot and Cross product, Reciprocal sets of Vectors, Vector differentiation, Gradient, Divergence, Vector integration.
-Fourier Series: Periodic functions, Function having arbitrary period, Even and odd functions, Half-range expression, Convergence of Fourier series, Operation on Fourier Series Fourier Transforms: Fourier's integral theorem, Fourier cosine and sine transforms, Fourier transforms of derivatives, Calculation of the Fourier transforms: Inverse functions, Linearity, Laplace transforms of derivatives and integrals, Shifting on the s-axis, Shifting on the t-axis, Unit step functions, Differentiation and Integration of the transforms
+Fourier Series: Periodic functions, Function having arbitrary period, Even and odd functions, Half-range expression, Convergence of Fourier series, Operation on Fourier Series Fourier Transforms: Fourier's integral theorem, Fourier cosine and sine transforms, Fourier transforms of derivatives, Calculation of the Fourier transforms of some simple functions, Fourier transforms of some rational functions Laplace Transforms: Inverse functions, Linearity, Laplace transforms of derivatives and integrals, Shifting on the s-axis, Shifting on the t-axis, Unit step functions, Differentiation and Integration of the transforms

-\One day training workshop on leadership, professional and skill development at an institution outside the University
+One day training workshop on leadership, professional and skill development at an institution outside the University